 HRSD operates in accordance with annual operating and capital budgets prepared on a basis of accounting that is different from generally accepted accounting principles.
 The operating budget is adopted by department, with budgetary controls exercised administratively by management at the department level.
 The General Manager is authorized to transfer funds among departments without further approval by the Commission.
 Appropriations lapse at the end of the fiscal year.
-Transfers to and from the Operating and the Improvement budgets require the approval of the Commission.
-Unspent Improvement budget items may be spent in subsequent fiscal years if approved by the Commission.

 The Capital Budget represents a ten-year plan.
-Funds for the Capital Budget are adopted throughout a fiscal year on a project basis.
+Funds for the Capital Budget are appropriated throughout a fiscal year on a project basis.
 Transfers among projects require approval by the Commission.
 Appropriations for these budgets continue until the purpose of the appropriation has been fulfilled.